rajamma81/codeAlapha_studentGradeTraker/README.md

 Highest Score
 Lowest Score
 Output: Display the average, highest, and lowest scores.

-3. Basic Steps
+4. Basic Steps
 Here is the plan:

 Ask the teacher how many students’ grades they want to input.
 Input each grade into an array or ArrayList.
 Calculate the average, highest, and lowest scores.
 Display the results.

-4. Implementation Example in Java
+4. task2.Java code is there

 5. Explanation of Code
 ArrayList<Integer> grades: This is used to store the grades for each student.
 You can dynamically add elements to it. for loop: Loops through the grades to sum them and find the highest and lowest values. sum / numberOfStudents: This calculates the average score.

-6. Enhancements
+7. Enhancements
 You could improve the program by:

 Validating inputs (e.g., ensuring grades are within a valid range like 0-100).